jamatics/pi_ctag/balance/src/README.md

 areaDPSI: sum of the values of DPSI matrices.

-DPSI_aEnergyVStime: This value is the areaDPSI value divided by the time (25 seconds).
+areaDPSIvsTiime: This value is the areaDPSI value divided by the time (25 seconds).
 This value is scaled in the next line: it is divided by 100.

 [Maxat, maxTime] [minat, minTime]: Matrices created to find the matching time value of the maximum and minimum DPSI and time instance of maximum and minumum time.